swent-epfl/mvp-prd/template/5-mvp.md

 *Metrics include user penetration, quality / satisfaction.*

-*If applicable, progress in discussions with ecosystem partners / investors / customers.*-->
+*If applicable, progress in discussions with ecosystem partners / investors / customers.*--> Our main criteria would be a self-sustaining event ecosystem.
+We need to reach a critical mass where enough users in a community are users of the app that creating an event on the app is a natural way to  start organising an event.

+This would mainly come from an heavy penetration in a community rather than a necessarily wide userbase : as we center on physical meeting, a user need real lif acquaintances to be member of the app to get ideal value out of the app.
+An obvious first area to concentrate or effort is the EPFL campus.

 ## Features Outside the Scope